 The massively multiplayer online game Shadowbane has a new lease on life, thanks to a deal announced today between game publisher

-Ubi Soft Entertainment
+Ubi Soft Entertainment and

-developer Wolfpack Studios.
+Shadowbane developer Wolfpack Studios.
 Ubi Soft today announced that it would publish Shadowbane after Wolfpack finishes the game up, sometime in the first half of next year.

 Shadowbane is a massively multiplayer online game which takes place in a persistent universe.
 Combining both role-playing and strategy elements, Shadowbane is set in a medieval land in which players can affect the history, politics, and landscape of the game world.
 It’s up to you to build castles, raise armies, and lay siege in Shadowbane, working with or against thousands of other players in a virtual world.